National Cancer Center of South Korea and Velos Sign Long-Term Velos eResearch Agreement

 Seoul, South Korea and Fremont, California – July 7, 2015

-The National Cancer Center (NCC) of South Korea and Velos, Inc. have entered into a seven year agreement to expand use of Velos eResearch for cancer research nationally throughout South Korea and internationally in collaboration with other research partners.
+The National Cancer Center (NCC) of South Korea and Velos, LLC. have entered into a seven year agreement to expand use of Velos eResearch for cancer research nationally throughout South Korea and internationally in collaboration with other research partners.
 The recent agreement signing was accompanied by a two day joint workshop between NCC and Velos in Seoul, South Korea.

 National Cancer Center President Dr. Lee Kang Hyun remarked, “Through the contract renewal and workshops, I plan to promote quality improvement and stimulation of national clinical trials and to continue to play a leading role in the deployment and integration of multi-center clinical studies.”